 - 1. Ensure that all children are kept safe. - 2.
 Ensure pupils remain happy in school and enjoy coming to school. - 3.
 Ensure all our actions are underpinned by a commitment to equality of opportunity. - 4.
 Ensure that everyone applies the detail of the policy consistently and fairly to all children. - 5.
 Have knowledge of this policy so that irrespective of where any member of staff is mainly based, they are able to apply the appropriate aspects of the policy in an age-related manner. - 6.
 Communicate the policy to as wide a relevant audience as is possible, e.g. parents, other staff who come into the school, including supply teachers. - 7.
 Take every opportunity to reinforce positive aspects of discipline and behaviour, supporting good role models within the group, class or the wider school community. - 8.
 Ensure that staff members set an example that the children can be proud of, can respect and can follow, so encouraging mutual respect. - 9.
 Explain the reasons behind the various aspects of the policy to the children in age appropriate ways in order that the children themselves may become more independent in their approach towards behaviour in school and have a clear knowledge of what is expected. - 10.
-To establish a restorative approach in both the classroom and in the school with any child who misbehaves.
-These are built on values which separate the person from the behaviour.
-They promote accountability and seek to repair any harm caused in a situation.
+To establish firm but fair discipline in both the classroom and in the school as a whole dealing firmly with any child who misbehaves.